 Although non-aggressive, a wolf spider will bite when threatened.
 Their bite is venomous but, fortunately, not lethal.
 A wolf spider’s bite symptoms commonly include swelling, mild pain and itching.
 Occasionally, a fever and swelling of lymph glands will develop.
 First aid and medical attention should be sought as soon as possible, particularly for children or the elderly.

 Due to their large size and ominous appearance, wolf spiders are feared by many.
 But don’t despair; wolf spiders can effectively be controlled with a direct contact killer.
 Outdoors, choose TERRO® Spider Killer Spray with long-lasting residual control to create a barrier around the perimeter of your house.
 Indoors, apply it as a general surface, spot or crack and crevice treatment to all non-food areas where spiders crawl and hide.
 When you spot a spider, spray it directly for an immediate kill.

-Spider glue traps are an easy and effective way to catch wolf spiders and anything else that happens to wander across them.
+Spider glue traps, like our new TERRO® Refillable Spider & Insect Trap, are an easy and effective way to catch wolf spiders and anything else that happens to wander across them.
 Place the traps along floorboards and other places spiders like to roam.

 Other control options include: